Cannibalism in literature: Travel narratives

 Travel narrative is a literary genre characterized by factual reportage represented and interpreted through techniques better known in fiction.
 Other aspects of travel literature include the disciplines of ethnography, geography, history, economics, and aesthetics.
 Travel narratives were used in the ages of discovery to map the world and, during the exploration of the New World, establish traits of indigenous people, survey for gold, and relate back to sovereigns the positives of their investments while encouraging more travel.
 This style of writing can be traced back to the 1st century.

 The word cannibal is derived from Spanish caníbal or caríbal, originally used as a name variant for the Kalinago (Island Caribs), a people from the West Indies said to have eaten human flesh.
 Their name became associated with human flesh eating due to the reports of Christopher Columbus and his associates from their voyages to the Caribbean in the late 15th century.
-While their reports of Carib cannibalism have sometimes been dismissed as mere fabrications or fantasies, there is now also archaeological evidence in their favour.

-Herman Melville's Typee (1846) is a semi-factual account of Melville's voyage to the Pacific Island of Nuku Hiva, where he lived for several weeks among the island's cannibal inhabitants before fleeing.
+Herman Melville's Typee (1846) is a semi-factual account of Melville's voyage to the Pacific Island of Nuku Hiva, where he lived for several weeks among the island's inhabitants – portrayed as possibly practising cannibalism – before fleeing.